meilisearch/documentation/reference/features/configuration.md

 Deactivates MeiliSearch's built-in telemetry when set to `true`.

-By default, MeiliSearch collects the following data from all instances that do not explicitly opt-out:
+MeiliSearch collects the following data from all instances that do not explicitly opt-out:

 - Application version
 - Environment (development or production)